anuket-project/anuket-specifications/CONTRIBUTING.md

 - No Engagement from the author of the PR to address Review Requests or input from the community for more than 15 calender days.
   - Personal holidays or public holidays will not be counted.
 - One or more identified Reviewers (including WSL) are not providing feedback/resolutions or approving the Pull Request for more than 15 calender days.
-- No consensus are reached during approval process.

 Any Pull Requests that are labeled as "Idle" will be discussed during Technical Steering Meeting to take a decision on, such as:
 - Close the PR and label it as "**Returned**".
 - "**Force**" Merging of the PR without having full reviewers approvals due to their inactivity.

+<a name="unresolved"></a>
+### Unresolved Pull Requests Policy

+Pull Requests will be automatically labled as "**Unresolved**" when no consensus are reached during approval process.

+Any Pull Requests that are labeled as "**Unresolved**" will be discussed during Technical Steering Comitee Meeting to take a decision on it by:
+- Finding Common Grounds to come to consensus.
-- Follow Governance Procedures to get consensus via agreement or voting mechanisms.
+- Follow Governance Procedures to get consensus via voting mechanisms.

 <!--